johnfitzy/AuthenticationProject/Readme.md

 - Authentication: implement the SSL part of 'basic auth'
 - Move toward OAuth
 - Make Vagrant environment build-able from anywhere
+- Fix up the database, for example I'm not sure if having one db is right, refactor the database module

 ### Technologies / dependencies